annakonkina/Customer_churn_study/README.md

   - recommendations for working with clients to reduce churn.

 The clusterization was done using K-means algorithm.

+Main libraries used in this project:
+- pandas
+- seaborn
+- sklearn
 _________________________________________________________________
 The work can be found both in English and Russian in the related .ipynb files.